jpvelez/transit-future/README.md

 The site is live at [vision.transitfuture.org](http://vision.transitfuture.org).

+To get in touch with the team, email us at [transitfuture@opencityapps.org](mailto:transitfuture@opencityapps.org)

 Project layout
 --------------
 This one-page site is built using [Jekyll](http://jekyllrb.com/), a static website generator.
 It's just HTML/CSS and Javascript.
 It's hosted on [github pages](https://pages.github.com/) directly from the `gh-pages` branch of this repo.